RIAPS/riaps-integration/riaps-node-creation/README_RPI.md

 # Create Raspberry Pi 4 Base Image (4GB)

-These are instructions on how the Raspberry Pi (RPi) 4 Base image was created.
+These are instructions on how the Raspberry Pi (RPi) 4 Base image was created (arm64 architecture).
+If you are creating an image for a Raspberry Pi 3, the architecture type would be armhf (32 bit architecture) similar to the Beaglebone Black.

 ## Start with Ubuntu Pre-configured Image from Ubuntu